Dictation session time limits on Android

 Will I lose any of my dictation when the session auto-submits?

 No. Everything you dictated up to the 5-minute mark is transcribed and inserted.
-If the text field has lost focus when the session auto-stops, Flow places your transcription on the clipboard so you can paste it manually.
+If text insertion fails (for example, the connection dropped or the target field is no longer accepting input), Flow copies the transcription to the clipboard and shows a Paste button on the bubble so you can paste it manually.

 Can I dictate more than 5 minutes of content in one sitting?